mshapi2/PopulationHealthManagement/Population Health Management.md

 # Population Health Management

-In this post I will present a Population Health Management Report using HCUP's in-patient data from hospitals.
+In this post I will talk about Population Health Management and present a Population Health Report using HCUP's in-patient data from hospitals.
 With the healthcare spending crossing $3.5 trillion and accounting for 17.9 percent of the Gross Domestic Product, there is an urgent need to bring down costs and improve outcomes.
 Population Health Management is an important tool that is increasingly being used by health care providers to manage and control the escalating costs.
 The crux of Population Health Management is to use data to improve health outcomes.
 Tracking, monitoring and bench marking are the three bastions of Population Health Management, aimed at improving clinical and health outcomes while managing and reducing cost.

 Be leveraging heath data, Population Health Management can align patient needs with what healthcare systems provide.
 However in order to truly do Population Health Management we need comprehensive health data.
 Health data that provides a complete view of a patient’s care throughout their entire patient care experience.
 Unfortunately health data is fragmanted between claims data, clinical data, prescription drug data etc. making it difficult to aggregate into a cohesive view of the care provided, a key to improving the quality of care.